MobilityData/awesome-transit/README.md

 - [Peartree](https://github.com/kuanb/peartree) - A Python library for converting transit data into a directed graph for network analysis.
 - [gtfsr](https://github.com/ropensci/gtfsr) - An R package for easily importing, validating, and mapping transit data that follows the General Transit Feed Specification (GTFS) format.
+- [R5: Rapid Realistic Routing on Real-world and Reimagined networks](https://github.com/conveyal/r5) - A Java-based routing engine developed by Conveyal for multimodal (transit/bike/walk/car) networks.
+It currently plans many trips over a time window for scenario planning and analytics purposes.
+A related R wrapper package ([r5r](https://github.com/ipeaGIT/r5r/)) is developed independently by IPEA.
+See also the performance comparison from Higgins et al. (2022), linked below.
 - [tidytransit](https://github.com/r-transit/tidytransit) (formerly [bustt](https://github.com/r-transit/bustt)) - Reads GTFS data into tidyverse and simple features dataframes to map transit stops and routes, calculate transit frequencies, and validate transit feeds.  tidytransit is a [fork](https://en.wikipedia.org/wiki/Fork_\(software_development\)) of [gtfsr](https://github.com/ropensci/gtfsr), published to [CRAN](https://cran.r-project.org/), with frequency/headway calculation functions.
 - [transitr](https://github.com/tmelliott/transitr) - An R package for constructing and modelling a transit network in real time to obtain vehicle ETAs
 - [Busbuzzard](https://github.com/bmander/busbuzzard) - Inference of probabilistic schedules from empirical data about transit vehicles.